-A Leader in Technology to Enable Pharmaceutical Care
+A Leader in Innovation to Enable Efficient, Outcome-based Pharmacotherapy

-Deaconess Health System, based in Evansville, Indiana provides the ideal job for pharmacists who want to practice in an environment which promotes continual career growth, interaction with physicians and other healthcare professionals, variety in daily activities and teamwork in which all pharmacists function as clinical pharmacists.
+Deaconess Health System’s Pharmacy Department provides the ideal job for pharmacists who want to practice in an environment which promotes continual career growth, interaction with physicians and other healthcare professionals, variety in daily activities and teamwork in which all pharmacists function as clinical pharmacists.
 Our department covers services in all the areas operated by Deaconess including Midtown Hospital, Gateway Hospital, CrossPointe, The Women’s Hospital Campus, and Gibson General Hospital in Indiana along with Henderson and Union County Hospitals in Kentucky.
 The services range from inpatient to ambulatory to meet the needs of many in our communities.

 Deaconess pharmacists have a range of experience: the new graduate who is successfully practicing clinically after an extensive 8 week orientation, the Board Certified specialist whose expertise is used in clinical practice and student education, the pharmacist who has worked in our department for 30 years and continues to grow clinically every year and the pharmacy director who started as a staff pharmacist and transitioned into the director who applies her business background to push our department to continually expand the role of the pharmacist.